 - 150 NON-INSTRUCTIONAL

 - 151 TEACHERS/PROFESSIONAL STAFF

 - 152 INSTRUCTIONAL AIDES & ASSISTANTS

 - 153 SUBSTITUTE TEACHERS

 - 154 TECHNICAL STAFF

-- 155 SUPERINTENDENT/ESU ADMINISTRATOR
+- 155 SUPERINTENDENT/ESU ADMINISTRATOR (Only in Function 2320)

-- 156 PROFESSIONAL NON-CERTIFICATED STAFF
+- 156 PROFESSIONAL NON-CERTIFICATED DIRECTORS

 EMPLOYEE BENEFITS: Amounts paid on behalf of employees (amounts not included in gross salary, but in addition to that amount).
 Such payments are fringe benefit payments and, although not paid directly to employees, nevertheless are part of the cost of personal services.